 The UK tax system has grown increasingly elaborate, thanks to revenue-raising tweaks such as the freezing of many elements and multiple reforms of dividend taxation.
-As more changes are introduced, the complexities increase.
+With more changes possible in coming years from the new government - even after the Autumn Budget tax rises - the complexities are only likely to increase.

-This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced.
+This guide offers a brief outline of how your investments are currently taxed and future changes (or freezes) that have already been announced, including those set out in the Autumn Budget.
 The Covid-19 pandemic hit government finances hard and ever since, successive Chancellors (and their Scottish counterparts) have been taking significant steps to raise revenue.
 As a result:

-- Many personal tax allowances and bands are now frozen until April 2028, despite inflation having reached over 11% in 2022. - There was a six percentage point jump in the main rate of corporation tax from April 2023. - From April 2023, the starting point for additional rate tax (top rate in Scotland) has been cut by nearly £25,000 to £125,140. - In Scotland a further 1% was added to the higher and top rates from 2023/24, taking them to 42% and 47%. - The taxation of dividends is now much less generous than when the current structure was introduced in 2016/17. - Despite cuts to national insurance announced in the Autumn Statement 2023, the tax burden is on course to rise over each of the next five years to a post-war high of 38%.
+- Many personal tax allowances and bands are now frozen until April 2028, despite inflation having peaked at over 11% in October 2022, in the first tax year of the freeze. - There was a six-percentage point jump in the main rate of corporation tax from April 2023. - Since April 2023, the starting point for additional rate tax (top rate in Scotland) has been £125,140, nearly £25,000 below the previous (frozen) level. - In Scotland a further 1% was added to the higher and top rates from 2023/24 and another 1% to the top rate in 2024/25, taking them to 42% and 48%.
+Scotland also saw the introduction of a new 45% 'advanced rate' of tax for income between £75,000 and £125,400 in 2024/25. - The taxation of dividends is now much less generous than when the current structure was introduced in 2016/17. - Following the Autumn Budget 2024, the tax burden is on course to reach to 38.2% of GDP by 2029/30, its highest since 1948 and over five percentage points above the prepandemic figure.